haiwen/seafile-admin-docs/manual/deploy_pro/admin_roles_permissions.md

 # Roles and Permissions Support

-Starting from version 6.2.2, you can add/edit roles and permission for administrators.
+You can add/edit roles and permission for administrators.
 Seafile has four build-in admin roles:

  1. default_admin, has all permissions.